Unity-Technologies/SynthDet/docs/Prerequisites.md

 #### Linux build support

 To use Unity Simulation, your Unity installation needs to have Linux Build Support.
-If you did not check the related option when installing Unity, you can add the modules now.
+If you did not check the related option when installing Unity, you can add the module now.
 1. In Unity Hub, go the the ***Installs*** tab.
 2. Click on the options menu icon (...) for your desired Unity version, and then click ***Add Modules***.
 3. If the Linux Build Support (Mono) option is already checked, it means you have already installed this module.
 If not, check the option and click ***Done***.